 Please review Mr. Murphy’s testimonials page and learn what his former clients have to say.

+*Please do not consider any information on this website as attorney advice or an otherwise attorney-client relationship.
 All legal matters are billed on a contingency fee basis.